-Suppose Alphonso’s town raised the price of bus tickets to $1 per trip (while the price of burgers stayed at $2 and his budget remained $10 per week.)
+Suppose Alphonso’s town raised the price of bus tickets from $0.50 per trip to $1 per trip (while the price of burgers stayed at $2 and his budget remained $10 per week.)
 Draw Alphonso’s new budget constraint.
 What happens to the opportunity cost of bus tickets?

 Could a nation be producing in a way that is allocatively efficient, but productively inefficient?